 This photo accompanied a June 11, 1975 article in the Lawrence Township Ledger about the newly-dedicated collection.
 The sculpture is the 1973 Carousel Horse.
 However, part of the photo’s caption is incorrect because at that time (1975) the New Jersey State Museum’s collection already held more than 225 pieces of Cybis.

 After Marylin Chorlton died in 1977, a scholarship fund was established in her name at MCCC; however, in the mid-1980s the name of the award was changed to “the Cybis Art Award” instead.
 It is a $940 cash award to an outstanding continuing art student having a GPA of 3.0 or higher.
+(It is not known whether the award survived the demise of the Cybis studio.)

 The original location of the physical collection, part of which is shown in this photo, was immediately adjacent to the front entrance to the Library.
 The following sculptures are identifiable: (rear cabinet section, left) Minnehaha, one of the small floral baskets, Beatrice, Columbia; (rear cabinet section, right) Windflower, Christmas Rose, Pansy (?), one of the pair of Blue Headed Vireo with Lilac, Colonial Flower Basket, Dahlia; (front cabinet) Conductors Hands, Eros, Queen Esther, Ophelia, Abigail Adams, Portia, Carousel Goat, Cybele, and Carousel Horse ‘Ticonderoga.’
+The presence of the baskets, Abigail Adams, and Ticonderoga mean that this photograph was taken in 1976 or later.

 During the mid-1980s, construction began on a new MCCC Art Gallery in the separate but adjacent Communications Building; the gallery was completed in late 1989.
 The Cybis collection cases were then moved from the Library entrance area to the second floor of the Library, at the library end of a new hallway that connects it to the Art Gallery within the Communications Building.